 We sell our wireless products and solutions primarily to large wireless carriers, so there are a limited number of actual and potential customers for our products, resulting in significant customer concentration.
-For the year ended December 31, 2021, sales to our two largest customers comprised 80% of our revenues.
+For the year ended December 31, 2022, sales to our two largest customers comprised 40% and 38% of our revenues.
 No other customer was greater than 10% of our revenues individually.
+As a result of the pending June 30, 2023 termination of our family safety contract with our second largest customer from 2022, the percentage of our revenues that will be attributable to our other two largest customers are likely to grow in future years if we are not successful in attracting new customers.

 Because of our relatively high customer concentration, a small number of significant customers possess a relative level of pricing and negotiating power over us, enabling them to achieve advantageous pricing and other contractual terms, including the ability to terminate their agreements with us with a limited amount of notice.
-Any material decrease in our sales to any of these customers would materially affect our revenue and profitability.
+Any material decrease in our sales to any of these customers, including the termination of contracts with any of these customers, would materially affect our revenue and profitability.
+The reduction in sales or termination of relationships with any of these customers would also increase the customer concentration and risk as to our remaining large customers.